Island peak expedition

 - Accommodation: Lodge

-Gradual climb to a sumptuous view of Cho Oyu, which culminates at 8135 m, a fortress of snow and ice.
-We pass Pangka at 4390 m, then begin the descent to the river before climbing the terminal moraine of the Ngozumpa glacier.
-We reach the first turquoise lake located at 4720 m.
-A few minutes later, discovered a second lake at 4690m, then we come to Lake Gokyo at 4750m, impressive for its beauty (photo on the first page).
+Gradual ascent to a stunning view of Cho Oyu, which rises to 8,135 m, a fortress of snow and ice.
+We pass Pangka at 4,390 m, then begin the descent toward the river before climbing the terminal moraine of the Ngozumpa Glacier.
+We reach the first turquoise lake at 4,720 m.
+A few minutes later, we discover a second lake at 4,690 m, and then arrive at Gokyo Lake at 4,750 m, impressive for its beauty (photo on the front page).

 - Accommodation: Lodge

-Day of rest in Gokyo and adaptation in altitude or according to the form climbed to the junction of the Cho Oyu glacier and one of the most beautiful panoramas of this region.
+Rest day at Gokyo and altitude acclimatization, or, depending on your condition, a climb to the junction of the Cho Oyu Glacier, offering one of the most beautiful panoramas in the region.

 - Accommodation: Lodge

-That morning, we again discover the most beautiful panorama of the entire Everest region from Gokyo Ri.
-From the summit (5360m), the spectacle is unforgettable, the highest peaks on Earth are there: Cho Oyu, Makalu, Lhotse, Everest, Cholaste, and Tawachee.
-We descend to Thagnak (4,700 m).
+This morning, we once again enjoy the most beautiful panorama of the entire Everest region from Gokyo Ri.
+From the summit (5,360 m), the view is unforgettable, with the highest peaks on Earth: Cho Oyu, Makalu, Lhotse, Everest, Cholatse, and Tawachee.
+We then descend to Thagnak (4,700 m).

 - Accommodation: Lodge

-Early in the morning, we leave for the ascent of Cho La, the most difficult day of the trek.
-But the reward at the top of the pass is worth all the difficulties in the world: the view is breathtaking!
-We descend to Dzonghla.
+Early in the morning, we set out to ascend Cho La, the most challenging day of the trek.
+But the reward at the top of the pass is worth all the effort: the view is breathtaking!
+We then descend to Dzonghla.

 - Accommodation: Lodge